An arithmetic Yau-Zaslow formula: The motivic Euler characteristic and related invariants

 \begin{defn} Assume again that $k$ is a real closed field, and let $X$ be an algebraic variety over $k$.
-Then $X(k)$ is a semi-algebraic set over $k$, so its {\it compactly supported Euler characteristic} $\chi^{rc}(X(k))\in\mathbb Z$ can be defined using real algebraic geometry (see for example section 11.2 of \cite{BCR} on pages 266-67).
+Then $X(k)$ is a semi-algebraic set over $k$, so its {\it compactly supported Euler characteristic} $\chi^{rc}(X(k))\in\mathbb Z$ can be defined using real algebraic geometry (see for example Section 11.2 of \cite{BCR} on pages 266-67).
 Now let $k$ be again any field whose characteristic is not two, and let $X$ be as above.
-We will write $\epsilon(X):\mathrm{Spr}(k)\to\mathbb Z$ for the function which assigns each $<$ in $\mathrm{Spr}(k)$ to the compactly supported real Euler characteristic of $X(k_<)$. \end{defn} \begin{thm} Let $k$ be a field of characteristic $0$.
-For every algebraic variety $X$ over $k$ we have $\mathrm{sign}(\chi^{mot}(X))=\epsilon(X)$. \end{thm} \begin{proof} This is Remark 1.3 of \cite{Le} when $k=\mathbb R$ and $X$ is proper.
-Using the naturality of the motivic Euler characteristic with respect to base change, we may assume without loss of generality that $k$ is real closed by passing to the real closure of $(k,<)$ for every point $<$ in $\mathrm{Spr}(k)$.
+We will write $\epsilon(X):\mathrm{Spr}(k)\to\mathbb Z$ for the function which assigns each $<$ in $\mathrm{Spr}(k)$ to the compactly supported real Euler characteristic of $X(k_<)$. \end{defn} \begin{thm} For every algebraic variety $X$ over $k$ we have

+\end{thm} \begin{proof} If $k$ has positive characteristic, this is trivial, since it has no real closures, so without loss of generality assume $k$ is characteristic $0$.
+When $k=\mathbb R$ and $X$ is projective, this is Remark 2.3 (2) of \cite{Le}.
+For $k$ a general field, using the naturality of the motivic Euler characteristic with respect to base change, we may assume without loss of generality that $k$ is real closed by passing to the real closure of $(k,<)$ for every point $<$ in $\mathrm{Spr}(k)$.
 Since the compactly supported Euler characteristic over real closed fields is a motivic measure, we may reduce to the case where $X$ is smooth and projective as in the proof of Theorem \ref{levine1}, so we can use the categorical Euler characteristic instead.